royamoussapour/royamoussapour.github.io/_projects/(1) Trademark Center.md

 I lead research for Trademark Center, the USPTO's new trademark filing platform.

-Trademark Center went live in January 2025, but we've continued to develop features as we were on continuously improving the platform.
+Trademark Center went live in January 2025, but we've continued to develop features as we focus on continuously improving the platform.

 ### The challenge

 Trademark Center was released with security-focused features that have challenged users who are used to flexible sharing of application drafts.
 My ongoing analysis of survey data from customers indicated significant frustration with our sharing features.

-With pressure from leadership, our team developed a draft sharing method we wanted to test with an ultimate goal of balancing flexibility of sharing drafts with the security-focused features we needed.
+With pressure from leadership, our team developed a draft sharing method we wanted to test with customers.

 <i>In a resource- and time-constrained environment, how might we ensure that critical feature enhancements are discoverable and meet customer expectations?</i>